If you want to apply to UW Superior, the regular decision application deadline is August 1 and the application fee costs $44.

 |Standardized Test Scores||Important|

-To apply, all applicants to UW Superior must submit the following items.
-Double check with UW Superior's admissions department to confirm all application materials and requirements.
+To apply to UW Superior, all applicants must submit the following items.
+Check in with UW Superior's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|